kumar-rajeev1/Financial-Dashboard-Operational-Dashboard/README.md

 The Financial Dashboard provides a comprehensive view of the hospital’s financial health and performance.
 It tracks key revenue streams, expenses, and compliance updates to support strategic decision-making

 # 1. Financial Dashboard
+       This project consists of two key dashboards designed to provide financial and operational insights for hospital management.
        The Financial Dashboard tracks the hospital’s financial health, revenue streams, and compliance updates.
 # Key Metrics:
    Revenue Insights